samsonjs/repl-edit/Readme.md

 The first time edit() is run in a repl instead of an empty file the command should be seeded with the last command that was executed.

+If the native repl module exports the currently running repl object it will be possible to attach to an existing repl instead of having to run a separate binary that loads a repl.

 License